Innago Logo

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive market dominated by sellers with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in Washington, DC in May 2024 was 42 days, which is an increase of three from the previous year.
-This means that, on average, listings spend about a month and a half on the market before they are sold.
+The median DOM in Washington, DC in May 2024 was 108 days, which is an increase of more than 20 days from the previous year.
+This means that, on average, listings spend about three and a half months on the market before they are sold.
 Though this is a slight increase, the current median suggests a market that is gradually giving leverage to buyers and becoming slightly less competitive over time.

 New Supply Statistics